 Treatment in the hospital is not always necessary, since the behavior in a hypoglycemia is different in each child.

-Even if the glucagon works and the child is examined by a doctor, it would be advisable to contact your reference health center.
-Episodes of recurrent hypoglycemia, especially if severe, may indicate a need to adjust medication, review feeding patterns, etc.
+Even if the glucagon works and the child is examined by a doctor, it would be advisable to contact your specialist health center.
+Episodes of recurrent hypoglycemia, especially if severe, may indicate a need to adjust medication, review feeding patterns, etc

 When the child recovers and can swallow, he/she should take slow-absorbing carbohydrates.
 For example: cookies, bread sticks, etc.